Programming B Cells to Deliver Novel Therapies for Patients

 He is a two-time former member of the National Institutes of Health (NIH) Recombinant DNA Advisory Committee (RAC) has served extensively on NIH study sections and the Scientific Advisory Board of the NIH National Gene Vector Laboratories.
 He is currently a member of the Gene Therapy Resource Program Steering Committee for the National Heart, Lung and Blood Institute, and serves on the Editorial Board for Molecular Therapy.
 His research has been primarily in the area of human gene therapy, where he has extensive experience developing both viral and non-viral vectors for the treatment of genetic diseases and cancer.

-Christiane Hampe, Ph.D., Senior Director of Research, will present preclinical data on Immusoft’s Immune System Programming Platform SEATTLE–(BUSINESS WIRE)–Immusoft Corporation, a cell therapy company dedicated to improving the lives of patients with rare diseases, today announced that it will present at the upcoming WORLDSymposium 2022 Conference,…
+SEATTLE–(BUSINESS WIRE)– Immusoft Corporation, a cell therapy company dedicated to improving the lives of patients with rare diseases, today announced that it will present at the upcoming WORLDSymposium 2024 Conference, held in San Diego, February 4-9, 2024.
+WORLDSymposium is the largest international gathering of lysosomal…